pascalpp/backbone-marionette-overview/presentation.md

 ## Collection Events

-- An `add` event is triggered when a model is added.
+- `add`: a model was added.
-- A `remove` event is triggered when a model is removed.
+- `remove`: a model was removed.
-- Any `change` events triggered on the models in a collection are triggered on the collection too.
+- `change`: one of the models in the collection was changed.
+- many others

 `DEMO`